Before collaborating to develop technology, it's important to clearly assign the ownership of IP.

 A successfully-revoked patent is revoked ex tunc, meaning it’s deemed to never have been granted.
 Revocation is therefore a potentially powerful tool when backed by strong arguments and evidence and brought in an appropriately chosen forum.

 Need help with cancelling a patent or patent application?
-Feel free to get in touch with me at email@example.com.
+Get in touch with us at email@example.com.

 You may also be interested in these...